Scoliosis

 Nursing Interventions

-Nursing interventions appropriate for the child with scoliosis are:
+Nursing interventions appropriate for a child with scoliosis are:

 • Promote mobility.
 Prescribed exercises must be practiced and performed as directed; this can help to minimize the risks of immobility and promote self-esteem.